 - Technical challenges

 - Linear rate testability?

 - Polynomial rate decodability?

+- Logarithmic time decodability with linear rate?

 - Bigger Challenge

 - What is the model for the future storage of information?

 - How are we going to cope with increasing drive to digital information?

 Part III: The Meaning of Information